ChickenKyiv/awesome-git-article/docs/docs/beginner-guide-slides/slide-08/index.md

+---
+id: slide8
+title: Slide8
+sidebar_label: Slide1 - What is Git
+---

 ﻿#### Slide 9: Configure your Git credentials. aka your digital sign for code

 #2 step — Your first GitHub project!